Green Party of Switzerland: Policies

 The party has been described as being centre-left to left-wing.
-The traditional emphases of the party's policies lie in environmentalism and green means of transportation.
-In terms of foreign policy, the greens set out on the course of openness and pacifism.
+The traditional emphases of the party's policies lie in environmentalism and green transportation.
+In terms of foreign policy, the Greens set out on the course of openness and pacifism.
 In economic policy, the Greens are centre-left.
 The majority of Greens support an accession of Switzerland to the European Union.
-In immigration policy, the greens support further integration initiatives for immigrants.
-The Greens support measures to increase energy efficiency, oppose nuclear power, and support raising energy and fuel prices.
-According to their policy, the resulting revenues should be allocated to social security spending.
+In immigration policy, the Greens support further integration initiatives for immigrants.
+The Greens also support measures to increase energy efficiency, oppose nuclear power, and support raising energy and fuel prices.
+According to their policies, the resulting revenues should be allocated to social security spending.